carlosolarte/L-framework/docs/tutorial.md

 Output: id-exp.tex
 ```

 ## Proving Cut-Elimination

 There are different instances for the cut-elimination procedure.
-In this
-directory, it is possible to prove that the multiplicative (splitting the
-context) and the additive (sharing the context) cut rules are admissible.
-See,
-respectively, the files `prop-cut-lin.maude` and `prop-cut.maude`.

-Consider the additive case:
+Let us
+consider the additive version where the premises of the rule share the context.
+The file `prop-cut.maude` instantiated the needed theories to perform the
+analysis.

 ```
 --- File: prop-cut.maude